Stay at home, save lives | Coronavirus updates and guidance

 Design for Healthcare & Assistive Technologies MSc

-Learn how biomedical engineering principals can be applied to ground-breaking assistive technology to improve the capabilities of people with disabilities
+Learn how biomedical engineering principles can be applied to ground-breaking assistive technology to improve the capabilities of people with disabilities

 Dundee City Campus